-We’ve already explored what a blockchain is in a previous article, but now we’re going to go into a bit more detail, explaining the different types of blockchains and how they work to give you even more insight into this world.
+We’ve already explored a blockchain in a previous article, but now we’re going to go into a bit more detail, explaining the different blockchains and how they work to give you even more insight into this world.

 How Does a Blockchain Work?

-We already defined a blockchain in our last article, so let’s look a little closer at what blockchains do and what their aim is.
+In our last article, we already defined a blockchain, so let’s look closely at what blockchains do and their aim.

 The goal of a blockchain is to allow digital information to be recorded and distributed but not edited.
-Because of this, blockchains form the foundation for immutable ledgers, or records of transactions that cannot be deleted, altered, or even destroyed.
-That is why they are known as “distributed ledger technology” (DLT).
+Because of this, blockchains form the foundation for immutable ledgers or records of transactions that cannot be deleted, altered, or even destroyed.
+They are known as “distributed ledger technology” (DLT).

-To start with, a new transaction will be entered, which will then be transmitted to a network of peer-to-peer computers scattered across the world.
-All of these computers will then solve various equations to confirm that the transaction is valid.
+A new transaction will be entered, then transmitted to a network of peer-to-peer computers scattered worldwide.
+These computers will then solve various equations to confirm the transaction’s validity.

 Once confirmed to be legitimate, transactions are clustered together in blocks.
 These blocks are then all chained together, creating a long history of permanent transactions, and then it is complete.